IlkomUNJ/io-uring-reverse-engineering-group-3-iouring/source_information.md

 Provides reference-counting helper macros and inline functions for resource management in io_uring.

 ### register.h
-Declares internal functions used for handling resource registration, including buffers, files, and personality IDs.
+Declares internal APIs for resource registration mechanisms (io_uring_register), including file descriptors, buffers, personality IDs, and eventfds.
+Handles validation and management of these registered entities.

 ### rsrc.h
 Defines internal structures and management functions for registered resources used in io_uring.